mamaral/Neon/README.md

 ## What if I don't want to align them perfectly?

-Sometimes you don't want your views to align with their sibling views *exactly*.
-Perhaps you want to align a view relative to its sibling, but with a slight offset.
+Sometimes you don't want your views to align with their sibling views *exactly* - tou may want to align a view relative to its sibling, but with a slight offset.
 You can do this by adding the optional `offset` parameter to any of the above align methods to produce something like the following:

 ```swift
 view1.align(.ToTheRightMatchingTop, relativeTo: anchorViewA, padding: padding, width: size, height: size, offset: offset)